 Metered parking is available directly in front of the studio.
 Meters require quarters Monday through Saturday 9am to 6pm.

-“Yoga is not just a class I teach or attend but a part of my life and character.
-Yoga has given me the strength to embrace challenges, take pride in accomplishments and be more present in my daily life.
-As a result of my practice, I appreciate every breath taken and moment life offers to find joy and compassion for all beings.
-I am privileged to be able to share my practice and knowledge of yoga with others to help them on their personal journey.”
+“Yoga is not just a class I teach or attend but a part of my daily life and weaved into my whole being.
+Yoga has given me the strength to embrace challenges, take pride in accomplishments and be more present in my relationships and experiences.
+As a result of my yoga practice, I can appreciate every breath taken and every moment this beautiful life offers to find joy and compassion.
+I am privileged to be able to share my practice and knowledge of yoga with others.”

 Prior to beginning his yoga path, Dan studied martial arts for over 18 years and was a teacher of karate for over 16 years, reaching the rank of fifth degree black belt in Shotokan karate.
 Besides Shotokan, he also studied Aikido, Tai Chi, Jujitsu, self-defense and fencing among other martial arts disciplines.